makersacademy/bowling-challenge/README.md

 ---------
 ### How to use
-1. Command line: `open index.html`
+1. Command line: `open index.html` or url: https://shacheng.co.uk/bowling-challenge/
 2. Follow instructions on screen

 ---------